bucky007007/CheckPoint-GWLB-Workshop/content/01GettingStarted/6_TestHostLogin.md

 ### Login to test EC2 instances

 The test EC2 instances are secured by inbound GWLB flows.
-To access the instance, you will need to use the Load Balancer DNS names and EC2 Private keys provided in Cloudformation Output
+To access the instance, you will need to use the Load Balancer DNS names and EC2 Private keys provided in the CloudFormation Output

  Use the DNS name above to login via SSH(using Putty or Terminal) with the Private key provided to the following EC2 instances…**be sure to note the special port being used for the DB and Shared Services instances**
    - DB instance:  **dnsname:8022**